Our Statement:

 Scrappy- 2006

-It took weeks, but we did catch the abandoned cats/kittens bring them to vets to get care, vaccinated and fixed and find homes.
+It took weeks, but we did catch the abandoned cats/kittens brought them to vets to get care and found them “Forever Homes”.
 All but one, I could not catch.
 I called him Scrappy, he was a pure white cat that had many wounds on his face, scars on his back, his ears looked frost bit and most of all would yowl all night.
 Scrappy would not go into any traps, nor would he come near me.
 It soon became winter and my heart broke seeing him sitting on my deck huddled, eating the food I put out and lay next to the outdoor heater.
 A few weeks later, Scrappy, showed up limping, full of blood on his back and eyes were crusted over with infections, I was determined to catch him, but the question was “HOW”.
 I ended up cutting a hole in my garage door, started putting food and heating blankets and disguised a live trap.
 I had a baby monitor that I kept near my bedside night after night hoping he would go into the trap.
 Months went by, Scrappy would limp into the garage, eat the food, sleep on the heated bed, sniff the trap and limp away, it was heart breaking.

 Finally, Dec 15th 2006 at 2:ooam, Scrappy came in the garage limping he had a wound on his back that was open and bloody, his eyes full of infection.
 I sat near the baby monitor willing him to go in, my heart was breaking.
 Then Scrappy looked right at the camera as to say “Rescue Me, I can’t go on”, and finally went into the trap.
 I ran into the garage, tossed a blanket on the trap and ran him into my safe room that I had prepared for him.